oils-for-unix/oils/doc/idioms.md

 TODO: implement this.

-## Use Blocks To Save and Restore Context
+## Use Blocks to Save and Restore Context

 ### Do Something In Another Directory